Esri/node-arcgis/source/index.md

 # `ArcGIS`

+> This is a cool note about the below text

 Initialize the client library session to access the API either as an anonymous user, or as an authenticated member of an organization.

 **Params:** JSON Object with the following options;